Furyforev3r/DiscordTmpl/README.md

 ![A screenshot of the program.](https://media.discordapp.net/attachments/806726453755379803/1102625597152297042/image.png)
 # 💻 | Discord-Bot-Template-Creator
 **Welcome to the Discord Bot Template Creator!
-This is a console This is a console program written in C# with the aim of speeding up the creation of a new bot in Discord.**
+This is a console program written in C# with the aim of speeding up the creation of a new bot in Discord.**

 **With it, you can choose between some language options (For now only: Python with the Pycord library or JavaScript with the Discord.js library), and create a basic structure of directories and files to quickly start working on your bot.**
 # 🚀 | Quick Start